polaternez/cyberbullying-tweet-detection-rnn/README.md

 # Cyberbullying Tweet Detector 2: Project Overview
-* This tool was created to cyberbullying tweet type(not_cyberbullying, gender, religion, other_cyberbullying, age, ethnicity) prediction
+* This tool was created to flag cyberbullying tweets.
+This is for classifying tweets by type(not_cyberbullying, gender, religion, other_cyberbullying, age, ethnicity)
 * Take Cyberbullying Classification Dataset from Kaggle
 * Cleaning the data
 * Apply data preprocessing steps to cleaned data
-* Build LSTM(Long Short-Term Memory) model,then evaluate them on test dataset
+* Build Recurrent Neural Network(RNN) using Long Short-Term Memory(LSTM) layers, then evaluate them on test dataset
 * Built a client facing API using Flask

 Note: This project was made for educational purposes.